Kalium-Industries/Kalium/README.md

 - Testing Mode Enabled: This means that testing mode is enabled in the config and will not run Kalium | Fix: Disable testing mode.

 - Error Code 787: Error loading Kalium | Fix: Let it rejoin and re-execute, if it continues to happen wait for Kalium to update.

+- Error Code 786: Kalium Config Handler failed to load. | Fix: Let it rejoin and re-execute, if it continues to happen wait for Kalium to update.

 ## Start using Kalium!